 Once you have created a project and selected a programming language, you can create a user function block.

-Click on the Program/ Create user function block... menu option or click on the \\ button in the toolbar.
+In the programming view, click on the Program/ Create user function block... menu option click on the 1 button in the toolbar.

 The Create user function block dialog box will appear